 Any flaw requiring access to, or execution of, files or routines of the manual installer/updater.

 Disclosure of access credentials for remote systems to Admins authorized to access respective system.

 The Chargezoom application has many service integrations (modules).
 In most cases, these integrations will be managed by Chargezoom.
 Of course, the design of the services’ API will be a limiting factor to the level of security that may be possible and practical for Chargezoom.
 In other cases the integration code will have been provided directly from the service provider and maintenance/security will need to be handled by them; Chargezoom simply provides the integration as part of the packaged application.
 Reports against these integrations will be evaluated for scope applicability.
 Researchers will be provided an appropriate contact when available if it is not applicable for the Chargezoom security team.

-Please Note: This program does not allow disclosure.
+Please note: This program does NOT allow disclosure.
 You may not release information about vulnerabilities found in this program to the public.

 If a researcher wants to retain disclosure rights, they may put forth a proposal that will be considered under the most extreme and convincing circumstances.

-In summary: all submissions rewarded or not, including Duplicates, Out of Scope, and Not Applicable submissions, are not to be disclosure at any level of detail to the public at any time unless guided by Chargezoom following explicit, written permission.
+In summary: all submissions rewarded or not, including Duplicates, Out of Scope, and Not Applicable submissions, are not to be disclosed at any level of detail to the public at any time unless guided by Chargezoom following explicit, written permission.

 If this is unacceptable, we humbly request researchers find another Program that is more aligned to their needs and perspective.